 While these built-in tools can answer common questions about agent activity, queue volumes, and multimedia interactions, they often only cover a portion of the metrics needed for strategic decision-making.
-Understanding these boundaries helps teams set realistic expectations and navigate reporting challenges effectively.
+Let's explore the most common gaps and how to solve them.

 The core of WxCC reporting is the Cisco Analyzer engine, which collects interaction data from voice, chat, and email channels.
 Native reporting is robust for "operational visibility"—what happened today, this week, or this month.